Get insider access

 6. Best Compact 4k Camera

 If you'd prefer something smaller and easier to carry, the Sony ZV-1 is basically a point-and-shoot version of the Sony ZV-E10.
-It's less versatile since it uses a fixed lens and has a smaller 1-inch type sensor, making it less suited to low-light shooting.
-Still, it's the best option if you're looking for a compact video camera.
-The similar Sony ZV-1 II features a wider-angle lens; however, it's more expensive and lacks optical stabilization, so unless you need a wide-angle field of view for vlogs, the ZV-1 is a better-value option.
+It's less versatile since it uses a fixed lens and has a smaller 1-inch type sensor, but it's the best option if you're looking for a compact video camera.
+The newer Sony ZV-1 II features a wider-angle lens; however, it's more expensive and lacks optical stabilization, so unless you need a wide-angle field of view for vlogs, the ZV-1 is a better-value option.

 See our review